 What Should You Look For in a Natural Lipstick?

-While you’re at it, also check the label for information on where the lipstick is produced.
-Different countries have different regulations, and you might find yourself getting ‘more’ than you bargained for.
+While you're at it, also check the label for information on where the lipstick is produced.
+The regulations of countries differ, and you might find yourself getting more than you bargained for.
+The label is also where you might find information on whether the lipstick is vegan, cruelty-free, gluten-free, or certified organic.

-Since lipstick is not just for looking pretty but also for protecting your lips, make sure the one you pick is moisturizing and won’t dry out your lips.
-You will also want a brand with a variety of colors available, so you have plenty to choose from.
+Since lipstick is not just for looking pretty but also for protecting your lips, make sure the one you pick is moisturizing and won't dry out your lips.
+You will also want a brand with a variety of colors available so you have plenty to choose from.

 How Can I Make Natural Lipstick Last?